 7. Get Rid of Unused Items and Use Profits Wisely

-Another way to find a little extra money to go towards your debt payments is to go through your house and sell any items you don’t use, but that are still functional.
+Another way to find a little extra money to go towards your debt payments is to go through your house and sell any items you don’t use, but that are still in good working order.
 To start this process, go through the following steps:

 When you start to see money come in from these sales, you can use it to help you pay off debt.